dansimpson/chronos/README.md

 ### Chronicles

 A Chronicle is a the base unit of storage for timeseries.
-If you want a higher level API, see the Timeline section.
+If you want a higher level API, see the Timeline class.

 Chronicle Types:

 * MemoryChronicle - Used for tests, etc
 * CassandraChronicle - A single row chronicle (see chronos-cassandra)
-* PartitionedChronicle - A chronicle partitioned over many rows.
+* PartitionedChronicle - A chronicle partitioned over many chronicles.
   Each event falls on a key based on the event date, for example an event day 2013-01-15 would land on the key: site-445-2013-01.
   Queries iterate over keys and columns to stream the partitioned time series in order (see chronos-cassandra)
+* RedisChronicle - Redis backed with Jedis

 ##### Adding data